-The work ofSpanish architect Lazaro Rosa Violan, who signed his first address in France, Vesper is divided into two distinct spaces: one bright and gilded, with its imposing long central bar and kitchen opening onto the dining room with its Japanese barbecue, the other more subdued, with its velvet banquettes and wallpaper in plant and floral motifs, inviting you to relax.
+Designed bySpanish architect Lazaro Rosa Violan, and his first address in France, Vesper is divided into two distinct spaces: one bright and golden, with its imposing long central bar and open-plan kitchen with Japanese barbecue, and the other more subdued, with velvet banquettes and wallpaper in plant and floral motifs, inviting you to relax.

 The name Vesper comes from a cocktail that means "evening" in Latin.
 There's no doubt that this new spot aims to be festive and to combine gastronomy and celebration.
 In addition to an all-female musical line-up and evening DJ sets, the restaurant doubles as a fully-stocked bar staffed by head barmaid Agathe Potel.
 Creative beverages are the perfect complement to Lucas Felzine's fusion cuisine.